-I have over 18 years experience in the fields of prison education, higher education and community development and I’m available for work.
-So if you would like to know more, have a look around my website and all my contact details are here.
+I am an experienced Trainer, Educator and Researcher in the fields of prison education, higher education and community development and I’m available for work queries.
+So if you would like to know more, have a look around my website or get in contact here.

 As part of National Employability Day I launched a new employability based programme called License to Learn.
 It is specifically designed to support individuals with previous convictions – and those at risk – into Education, Employment and Self-employment.
 Rooted in theory, practice and experience License to Learn supports people to make the changes they wish to see in their life.

-Recently, as a freelance Trainer, I have been working with the Meee Programme which focuses on an individual’s Education, Employment and Enterprise to help them in their personal and working lives.
+I have recently completed a period working for the Meee Programme, as both a freelance Trainer and Development Worker in South Wales.
+The programme focuses on an individual’s Education, Employment and Enterprise to help them in their personal and working lives.
 I helped design and deliver two pilots in HMP Berwyn, Europe’s largest prison, working with two cohorts of men of varying sentence length and abilities.
 The programme helped the men to understand what their strengths are and to see release as simply a point on their future timeline; to help them prepare whilst in prison and to empower them post-release.

-I also currently work as a volunteer for Prisoners’ Education Trust’s Welsh Prisons Project, an organisation I’ve worked closely with since they came to Wales and who I have a lot of affection for.
+I have recently finished work as a volunteer for Prisoners’ Education Trust’s Welsh Prisons Project, an organisation I’ve worked closely with since they came to Wales and who I have a lot of affection for.
 You can read more about this in the Prison Education section of my website.
-With PET I’m currently a Research & Development volunteer, strengthening emerging pathways and pipelines, for prisoners in Wales to connect with educational institutions in their communities.
+With PET I’m was a Research & Development volunteer, strengthening emerging pathways and pipelines, for prisoners in Wales to connect with educational institutions in their communities.